COATBRIDGE GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————-Nothing known of.

 Ten miles east of Glasgow lies the North Lanarkshire town of Coatbridge.
 The town can boast it once hosted Greyhound Racing at two different venues, with the more familiar flapping track at Cliftonhill, the home of Albion Rovers Football Club, and the lesser known venue, which is described in this chapter, The Coatbridge Sports Stadium.
 Coatbridge Sports Stadium was located on Ellis Street, half a mile west of Coatbridge town centre, and had developed on the site of an old iron works which ceased operations in 1927.
-The site had been left idle for a number of years after the works had been demolished, before the stadium began to take shape during the 1930’s.
-It was located next door to a gathering of railway lines known as Langloop Junction, and must not be confused with the old Cowheath Park football ground located 100 yards away to the east, with the Dundnyvan Branch Canal separating both venues.
-Incidentally Cowheath Park was the original home to Scottish League club Albion Rovers who had played there since 1882.
-Earlier meetings had been staged under NGRC rules but the majority of its existence had seen it operate as an independent track.
-The track had a circumference of 440 yards which created distances of 310 and 500 yards and offered six dog race events with the hounds chasing an outside McKee type hare.
+The site had been left idle for a number of years after the works had been demolished, before the stadium began to take shape during the late 1940’s.
+It was located next door to a gathering of railway lines known as Langloan Junction, and must not be confused with the old Cowheath Park football ground located 100 yards away to the east, with the Dundyvan Branch Canal separating both venues.
+Incidentally Cowheath Park was the original home to Scottish League club Albion Rovers who first used the site back in 1882.
+December 1949 witnessed the opening of this new independent venue, the circuit had a circumference of 440 yards which created distances of 310 and 500 yards and offered six dog race events with the hounds chasing an outside McKee type hare.
 During the 1960’s undersoil heating was installed to help reduce the number of meetings lost due to the grass circuit freezing over during winter.
 The venue eventually closed around 1970, before being demolished a few years later to make way for the Coatbridge Health Centre and its car park, along with an overflow car park that serves the local ASDA.
 Just to help in pin pointing its once location, the entrance to the stadium lay at the southern end of Ellis Street.